The 10 Safest Countries in Africa (2025): Discover Peaceful Gems

 The Global Peace Index (GPI) is a ranking tool that assesses countries’ relative peace based on elements including political stability, crime statistics, and existing conflicts.

-Sometimes considered as Africa’s safest nation is Mauritius.
+Sometimes considered Africa’s safest nation is Mauritius.
 Why?

 Indeed, any low-crime country has proper governance and has good legal and social systems, which are so important for that country.
 Thereby, Mauritius gets it all.